nilindra/JarCompare/README.md

     docker run -v C:\workspace:/workspace org.jarcompare

 ## License
 This program is free software.
-You may use, redistribute and/or modify it under the terms of https://github.com/nilindra/JarCompare/blob/main/LICENSE
+You may use, redistribute and/or modify it under the terms of [LICENSE](LICENSE).